AhmedGaber77/wc/README.md

 ## Build Your Own wc Tool

-This repository contains my implementation of the Unix command line tool `wc` in [insert programming language].
+This repository contains my implementation of the Unix command line tool `wc` in Go.
 Through this project, I learned about writing simple, modular programs with clean interfaces and how to design programs to be easily connected to other tools.

 ### What I Learned